-Of the 212 patients, there were 178 pre-ICU admission historical prescriptions for medications associated with a withdrawal syndrome, or a medical history of alcohol , nicotine, or substance dependence 10.The overall prescription rate was 0.47 per included patient.
+From a total of 212 patients, there were 178 pre-ICU admission historical prescriptions for medications associated with a withdrawal syndrome, or a medical history of alcohol , nicotine, or substance dependence 10.The overall prescription rate was 0.47 per included patient.
 The highest rate was for antidepressants/antipsychotics at 20.3%, followed by nicotine dependence (including tobacco) in 19.3% of patients, followed by long term opioids (14.2%), and 11.8% had a report of alcohol dependence.

 Discussion